CuteLittleGoat/rpg-dataslate-relay/README.md

 Click inside that field.

-Type:

-    DataSlate_Preview
+Type a name for your web app.

+For example:

+    DataSlate_Relay

 Find the checkbox named:

 **Also set up Firebase Hosting for this app**

-Leave this checkbox unchecked.
+Leave this checkbox unchecked unless you specifically want to use Firebase Hosting.

-You do not need Firebase Hosting for this guide, because the app is already hosted on GitHub Pages.
+You do not need Firebase Hosting for this guide.

+DataSlate Relay is a static web app.
+You can host it on GitHub Pages, your own server, or another static hosting provider.

 Click: